Central Coast California

 Adjacent to the Paicines General Store is the Blossom Hill Winery, bought out in 2017 and re-named Alba Coast Winery.
 The name Alba means ‘dawn’ or ‘sunrise’ in Italian.
 With capacity for 4 million cases a year, you’ll see huge tanks in a broad group alongside the road that make that number believable.
 On the north side of Panoche Road are the large buildings of Diablo Chateau & Estate Wines.

-The northern end of Cienega also provides the entrance to Hollister Hills State Vehicular Recreation Area, so be on the lookout of trucks pulling trailers of dirt bikes and UTVs.
+The northern end of Cienega also provides the entrance to Hollister Hills State Vehicular Recreation Area, so be on the lookout for trucks pulling trailers of dirt bikes and UTVs.
 The off-road park is divided into different areas based on the type of vehicle.
 Cienega Rd is 18 miles north to south and worth the detour.
 It passes by an Elementary school in the mid-section, several wineries and a large RV campground on the south end.

 The south end of Cienega is six miles south of Tres Pinos and one mile south of Paicines.
 Once you pass by the entrance to Cienega, Highway 25 truly gets revved up.
 The longest straights are here, the first stretch is bone straight seven miles long, with many more to come.
 As Highway 25 passes over the San Benito River, the Diablo Range presents itself on the east side of the road.
 Some of the best photos of the range are here.
 This area is brilliant green during spring time.